ciatph/csv-firestore/README.md

 1. Clone this repository, or install using npm (see step #2).
 `git clone https://github.com/ciatph/csv-firestore.git`
-2. **csv-firestore** is also available as an npm package on https://www.npmjs.com/package/csv-firestore.
+2. **csv-firestore** is also available as an [npm package](https://www.npmjs.com/package/csv-firestore).
 Install using:
-   - `npm install --save csv-firebase`
+`npm install --save csv-firestore`
 3. Install dependencies.
 `npm install`
 4. Set up the environment variables.
-   - Create a `.env` file with reference to the `.env.example` file.
-   - Encode your own Firebase project settings on the following variables:
+Create a `.env` file with reference to the `.env.example` file.
+Encode your own Firebase project settings on the following variables:
    -  `FIREBASE_SERVICE_ACC`
       -  The project's private key file contents, condensed into one line and minus all whitespace characters.
       -  The service account JSON file is generated from the Firebase project's **Project Settings** page, on
         **Project Settings** -> **Service accounts** -> **Generate new private key**
    - `FIREBASE_PRIVATE_KEY`
       - The `private_key` entry from the service account JSON file
       - Take note to make sure that the value starts and ends with a double-quote

 ## Usage